Cal Raleigh Player Props: Mariners vs. Athletics

 Cal Raleigh At The Plate

-- Raleigh is hitting .233 with five doubles, a triple, five home runs and 11 walks.
+- Raleigh is batting .227 with five doubles, a triple, five home runs and 13 walks.

-- Among qualifying hitters in MLB action, he ranks 132nd in batting average, 111th in on-base percentage, and 45th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.